 Inspired by the Day of the Climate Professional (DCP).
 Written by Fernanda Matsuoka

 How will you boost your career in this new year?
-To help you with this mission, we took inspiration from the more than 70 events we hosted during the first edition of the Day of the Climate Professional (DCP), and prepared a list with 10 lessons our speakers shared with us during the panel in a blog post, to inspire your career resolutions for 2021!
-We hope that you leave this reading as inspired as we were when we finished our journey realising this unique event!
-Enjoy it!
+To help you in this mission, and inspired by the more than 70 events we hosted during the first edition of the Day of the Climate Professional (DCP), we gathered in a blog post 10 lessons from our world-class speakers to aspiring climate leaders.
+Do not miss out!

 Lesson #1: To work in the 21st century, we need to navigate through complex challenges and implement radical changes.
 To thrive, we need resilience, continuous learning, interconnectivity, creativity, discipline, innovation and courage.
 Read more in our panel about the Future of Work HERE.